tlesaul2/SolutionQCQINielsenChuang/README.md

 ```

 ## Solved exercises
 Second checkboxes correspond to checked and/or extended solutions by the current author.
 Single checkboxes indicate no updates from this author.  [x] = fully checked/extended, [p] = partially checked/extended, []/nonexistant = not checked/extended.
 Parenthesized comments were added by the original author, or attribute solutions to others.

+### Chapter 1

+- [] - [x] 1.1
+- [] - 1.2

 ### Chapter 2